jg-digital-media/jgdm_jobs_pathway/readme.md

 + Got the Job!!!
 + Actions

-Contains a link to add a job in place of where the table would otherwise have data.
+Contains a link to add a job in place of where the table would otherwise have data. `section---jobs--list--container table`

 ### Step 3 - A screen or modal area to allow users to add a new job to the app - `add-job-form.php`